reallyenglish/jobs/ruby_developer_in_uk.md

-We're looking for a Senior Ruby (on Rails) developer to help us deliver cutting-edge e-learning products that make learning languages both fun and effective.
+We're looking for talented Ruby developers to help us deliver cutting-edge e-learning products that make learning languages both fun and effective.

 Why work with us?
 ================================